Mdhamedd/Mdhamedd/README.md

 ## 🎯 Vision & Goals
 ✨ Build scalable platforms that can impact millions of users.
 🌍 Contribute to **open-source projects** and global developer communities.
-🤝 Collaborate with innovative teams solving **AI, healthcare, and education problems**.
+🤝 Collaborate with innovative teams solving **AI, healthcare, education, and immersive 3D experiences**.
 🚀 Aim to work with world-class companies like **Google, OpenAI, and top startups**.

 ---